 Known for four years as “Saint Billy Bodley,” an amalgamation of the names of charter band mates St. Pierre, Billy Traber, Bodnar, and Stradley, the ensemble truly needed a new name with the quick exit of Traber and the eventual additions of first Summers and later Komine.
 This led to a spirited and contentious debate on potential band names: “Saint “Butch” Bodley,” “The Strads,” “Switched at Birth,” “The Hymnknots,” “The Pink Straddlac,” “The Cool Guys & Also John,” “Ashkom Sumbodley and the Lime-Lighters, “”The Piekomers,” and many, many other ribald (and downright gross) monikers were floated, but the ensemble has, it seems, settled upon “The Bodleys,” an appellation close enough to the original to not be too problematic.

 Since its opening a little more than a year ago, The Bodleys have frequently patronized Ten Mile Brewing Company, Signal Hill’s only craft brewing enterprise.
-An amendment to the venue’s conditional use permit to allow live music was granted this past summer, and on Saturday, October 27, 2018, The Bodleys were honored as the first ensemble to provide live music for the patrons and staff of Ten Mile Brewing Company’s taproom, located at 1136 E Willow Street, Signal Hill.
+An amendment to the venue’s conditional use permit to allow live music was granted this past summer, and on Saturday, October 27, 2018, The Bodleys were honored as the first ensemble to provide live music for the patrons and staff inside of Ten Mile Brewing Company’s taproom, located at 1136 E Willow Street, Signal Hill.

 Initially competing with the World Series which ran concurrently on the taproom’s twin large screens, The Bodleys appeared in a quartet configuration.
-The appearance featured the ensemble’s first public performance of Stick Figure’s reggae number “Out the Door,” featuring Bodnar on lead vocal.
+The appearance featured the ensemble’s second public performance of Stick Figure’s reggae number “Out the Door,” featuring Bodnar on lead vocal.
 The set list also included a healthy measure of the ensemble’s old-school blend of blues, country, folk, and rock.
 The performance coincided with the birthday of Ten Mile Brewing Company Co-owner/Brewmaster Dan Sundstrom.
 The honoree’s take on the evening was positive, and many patrons voiced their appreciation for the ensemble’s effort, energy, and vibe.
 Odds are good that The Bodleys will again lend its sound to the ambiance of Ten Mile Brewing Company.

 The ensemble ended its 2018 as it had began with performances at Dutch’s Brewhouse in November and early December.
 Guitarist Bodnar dedicated The Youngbloods’ “Get Together” to to victims of The Borderline Bar & Grill shootings in Thousand Oaks.
 A sad testament to the times and climate in which we live, this was the ensemble’s second such dedication, as the lads likewise performed immediately in the aftermath of The Pulse nightclub shootings in Orlando, Florida.